 To make the questions sound more personal, you can choose from several different replacement placeholders.
 For example, ‘First Name’ would then be replaced by the reviewee’s first name.
 You can start typing to see a list of user placeholders, or click Insert and then select Replacements.

 And finally, it is also possible to include an overall rating in the performance review if you’d like, which you can configure at the end of the questionnaire.
+The rating can be confidential, and you can add an optional pre-calibrated rating if you’re using the Calibration cycle type.

 Please note that should you decide to include per-topic scaled questions and an overall rating, they will be independent of each other.
 There is no automatic averaging, so you’ll have to trust the judgment of your team to correlate the overall rating to the per-topic ratings.